223mle/survey_of_papers/survey_of_papers.md

 <a name='SPR_survey'></a>[5] Xiaomei Bai, Mengyang Wang, Ivan Lee, Zhuo Yang, Xiangjie Kong, and Feng Xia.
 2019.
 Scientific paper recommendation: A survey.
 IEEE Access, 7:9324–9339.

-<a name='ACL_sdp_overview'></a>[6]Arman Cohan, Guy Feigenblat, Dayne Freitag, Tirthankar Ghosal, Drahomira Herrmannova, Petr Knoth, Kyle Lo, Philipp Mayr, Michal Shmueli-Scheuer, Anita de Waard, and Lucy Lu Wang.
+<a name='ACL_sdp_overview'></a>[6] Arman Cohan, Guy Feigenblat, Dayne Freitag, Tirthankar Ghosal, Drahomira Herrmannova, Petr Knoth, Kyle Lo, Philipp Mayr, Michal Shmueli-Scheuer, Anita de Waard, and Lucy Lu Wang.
 2022.
 Overview of the Third Workshop on Scholarly Document Processing.
 In
 Proceedings of the Third Workshop on Scholarly Document Processing.
 Association for Computational Linguistics, Gyeongju, Republic of
 Korea, 1–6. https://aclanthology.org/2022.sdp-1.1

+<a name='sdp_keyphrase_summarization'></a>[7] Chrysovalantis Giorgos Kontoulis, Eirini Papagiannopoulou, and Grigorios Tsoumakas.
+2021.
+Keyphrase extraction from scientific articles via extractive summarization.
+In Proceedings of the Second Workshop on Scholarly Document
+Processing, pages 49–55.